 EXPERIENCE AND EDUCATION

-Four years of experience performing advanced professional employee relations, labor relations, or human resources work.
+Experience: Two years of experience performing professional-level employee relations, labor relations, or human resources work.

 PROOF OF EDUCATION